-"Traditional religion" refers to African culture that existed in the sub - Saharan Africa.
-African traditional culture had no scriptures or texts because most of it was oral.
+All Traditional African Communities believe in a Supreme Being who is the origin and sustainer of all culture had no scriptures or texts because most of it was oral.
 It was preserved and handed down from generation to generation-through oral traditions; ceremonies; rituals, and leading personalities.